 Semen is the milky fluid discharged upon a males ejaculation.

-Sperm are just one of the parts of semen and the goal of vasectomy is to stop sperm from reaching the semen and being discharged into a female.
+Sperm are just one of the parts of semen and the goal of vasectomy is to stop sperm from reaching the semen and being ejaculated.

 These other parts of seminal fluid (semen) are designed to help the sperm by assisting with its swimming ability, lubrication, and by reducing the resistance of the egg to accepting the sperm.

-Follow the link for a funny but detailed explanation of the role of the different organs of the male reproductive system including the epididymis (stores sperm), seminal vesicles (makes 70% of semen), prostate (makes 25% of semen) and bulbourethral glands (makes pre-cum).
+Follow the link for a funny but detailed explanation of the role of the different organs of the male reproductive system including the epididymis (stores sperm), seminal vesicles (makes 70% of semen), prostate (makes 25% of semen) and bulbourethral glands.

-Sperm travelling through the tubes will normally enter a mans sexual discharge (semen).
+Sperm travelling through the tubes will normally enter a mans semen.
 Cutting the tubes prevents the sperm from reaching the semen.
 When there are no sperm in the semen then the seminal discharge during sexual relations cannot cause pregnancy.

 They die, dissolve and are absorbed by the body, a process which occurs with all cells - for example 5 hundred million red blood cells die every day.